1 | King cobra |

 Location: Indian subcontinent, southeast Asia.

-Their range is huge, so the favourites vary by region.
-For example, a study in the Western Ghats of India found that oriental ratsnake was their main prey, with the Malabar pit viper close behind.
+King cobras have an enormous range, meaning that their favourites inevitably vary by region.
+For example, a study in the western Ghats mountains of India found that the oriental ratsnake was their main prey, followed closely by the Malabar pitviper.

 2 | Eastern kingsnake |